Conditions Encephalitis (inflammation of the brain)

 Symptoms such as skin rashes, swollen lymph nodes, memory and language impairments or certain movement disorders may point to a specific pathogen.

 CT (computed tomography) or MRI scan (magnetic resonance imaging) can be used to scan sections of the brain to detect inflammation.
-The exact site of the inflammation in the brain may indicate its cause.
+The site of the inflammation in the brain can indicate its cause in some cases.

 How is encephalitis treated?

 One exception is encephalitis caused by herpes simplex viruses.
 This type of brain inflammation can have severe consequences if left untreated.
 Long-term effects can be avoided if the medication aciclovir is administered at an early stage.
-For this reason, patients are usually given aciclovir even before the cause of their encephalitis has been identified.
+For this reason, patients are usually given aciclovir even before the exact pathogen that has caused the encephalitis has been identified.

 Aciclovir and similar active agents are also used to treat brain inflammations caused by the varicella-zoster virus or cytomegalovirus.

-Seizures are treated with antiseizure medication.
-Doctors may administer medication with an antipsychotic effect on a temporary basis if the person is having behavioral disturbances.
+Seizures are treated with medication.
+Medication may also be used on a temporary basis to treat behavioral disturbances.

 Non-viral encephalitis must be treated in accordance with its cause.
 If it is suspected that the encephalitis is bacterial, antibiotics are used at an early stage.

 People with auto-immune encephalitis are given high-dose corticosteroids, which have an anti-inflammatory effect.
-Doctors also have the options of using blood plasma exchange (plasmapheresis) and drugs to weaken the immune system (immunosuppressives).
+Doctors also have the options of using blood plasma exchange (plasmapheresis) and drugs that suppress the immune system (immunosuppressives).
 These are aimed at preventing further damage by antibodies.

 As at: